Getting to know Crawford Country...

 The creative spirit that is so well-manifest in the local approach to agriculture is also expressed in the creative and performing arts.
 It would be hard to imagine another small rural community so rich in creative spirit.
 The Valley boasts an enormous number of talented individuals, skilled in everything from the creation of art glass, to bronze sculpture, to fine art, to musical expression, to the written word.
 And the Valley is home to many institutions supporting the arts: The Blue Sage Center in Paonia, The Creamery Arts Center in Hotchkiss, The Paradise Theatre in Paonia, the Hotchkiss Fine Arts Association, KVNF Public Radio, to name only a few.
 There is no question that the natural beauty of the area, combined with a general creative culture, has resulted in an area very attractive to those who highly value creative expression, and this rich cultural presence is a benefit to the resident and visitor alike.

 As for Crawford itself… Crawford tends to see itself as the more traditionally ‘western’ of the three towns; with all three lending a distinct personality to the overall experience of the North Fork Valley.
-Crawford and the surrounding area features two restaurants, a general/feed store/motel, a world famous art glass studio, a gift shop, and a handful of service businesses (including a gas station and convenience/liquor store just south of town).
+Crawford and the surrounding area features a general/feed store/motel, a world famous art glass studio, a gift shop, and a handful of service businesses (including a gas station and convenience/liquor store just south of town).
 Currently, Crawford has no restaurants - the COVID pandemic put both previous restaurants out of business.
 The town has a ‘western feel’ which is imparted by its variety of historic false front, stone and clapboard buildings downtown - and even a few old settler log cabins on the west end of Cedar Avenue.
 Crawford itself, while truly charming, will likely not take a full day to explore; however, Crawford makes an excellent central location from which to explore the surrounding natural and cultural beauty of the North Fork Valley.
 For an extensive look at the North Fork Valley, please visit these helpful online resources:

 Other sites of interest...